albertodemichelis/squirrel/doc/source/stdlib/index.rst

   Quirrel Standard Library 4.0
 #################################

+Project source code is available at https://github.com/GaijinEntertainment/quirrel

 Copyright (c) 2003-2016 Alberto Demichelis
-Copyright (c) 2016-2019 Gaijin Entertainment
+Copyright (c) 2016-2020 Gaijin Entertainment

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal